-In the fall he led a subscription week with the BSO, where he continues as Associate Conductor.
-His guest engagements this season include weeks with the Louisville Orchestra, the Detroit and Milwaukee Symphonies, and the Chicago Civic Orchestra, plus concerts abroad with the National Philharmonic of Russia, Collegium Musicum Basel, the Stavanger Symphony, and the Mulhouse Symphony Orchestra in France.
+Masur debuted with the Chicago Symphony last summer leading two all-Tchaikovsky programs at Ravinia, followed by a BSO program (Glinka/Rachmaninoff/Stravinsky) at Tanglewood.
+At summer’s end he conducted workshops and a concert celebrating the 10th anniversary of the Mendelssohn Foundation in Tokyo.
+Other guest engagements in 2018/19 have included weeks with the Louisville Orchestra, the Detroit Symphony, and the Chicago Civic Orchestra, plus concerts abroad with the National Philharmonic of Russia, Collegium Musicum Basel, the Stavanger Symphony, and the Mulhouse Symphony Orchestra in France.

-Other recent guest engagements include weeks with the Milwaukee, Colorado, and Portland (ME) Symphonies, and returns to the Los Angeles Philharmonic at the Hollywood Bowl, the Chicago Civic Orchestra, the Munich Symphony, where he is Principal Guest Conductor, and to the Yomiuri Nippon Symphony Orchestra in Japan.
-He led l’Orchestre National de France in Paris in a program with Anne-Sophie Mutter, and regularly conducts in Germany, Korea, and Moscow.
-As a sought-after leader and educator of younger players, Ken-David frequently conducts the Chicago Civic Orchestra, BUTI, and the New England Conservatory and Tanglewood Music Center Orchestras.
+Masur has led the Colorado, Omaha, Rhode Island, and Portland (ME) Symphonies, the Los Angeles Philharmonic at the Hollywood Bowl, the Munich Symphony, and the Yomiuri Nippon Symphony Orchestra in Japan.
+He conducted l’Orchestre National de France in Paris in a program with Anne-Sophie Mutter, and regularly conducts in Germany, Korea, and Moscow.
+As a sought-after leader and educator of younger players, Masur frequently conducts the Chicago Civic Orchestra, BUTI, and the New England Conservatory and Tanglewood Music Center Orchestras.

-Ken-David Masur has recently made recordings with the English Chamber Orchestra and violinist Fanny Clamagirand, and with the Stavanger Symphony.
+Ken-David Masur has made recent recordings with the English Chamber Orchestra and violinist Fanny Clamagirand, and with the Stavanger Symphony.
 As founding Music Director of the Bach Society Orchestra and Chorus at Columbia University, he toured Germany and released a critically acclaimed album of symphonies and cantatas by W.F.
 Bach, C.P.E.
 Bach and J.S.
 Bach.
-WQXR recently named Masur’s recording with the Stavanger Symphony of Gisle Kverndokk’s Symphonic Dances one of “The Best New Classical Releases of July 2018”.
-Masur received a Grammy nomination from the Latin Recording Academy in the category Best Classical Album of the Year for his work as a producer of the album Salon Buenos Aires.
+WQXR, New York’s classical music station, named Masur’s recording with the Stavanger Symphony of Gisle Kverndokk’s Symphonic Dances one of “The Best New Classical Releases of July 2018”.
+Masur received a Grammy nomination from the Latin Recording Academy in the category Best Classical Album of the Year for his work as a producer of the album “Salon Buenos Aires.”